8r0wn13/hacker101_ctf/Grayhatcon CTF.md

 It is possible to create a normal user or a subuser.
 The only difference is, that the subuser has a owner_hash.</br>
 In Burp, turn on Intercept and give a username and password for the new user.</br>
 Click on Register and in Burp add `account_hash=cf505baebbaf25a0a4c63eb93331eb36&` before new_username and send the request.</br>
 This will create a new user under hunter2.
-Clicking a few times on forward, it will log in under the new user and show the flag.</br>
+Clicking a few times on forward.</br>
+Now log in with the new user credentials and it will show the flag.</br>

 hunter2: cf505baebbaf25a0a4c63eb93331eb36